Coskon/ytget/README.md

 And (as shown in the previous examples) you can also use useful objects like `Fetch` and `Download`, and functions like `formatted_to_seconds`, `format_seconds` and `delete_cache` (among others) to make it even easier for you.

+You can also use the `GenericExtractor` to extract info from various sites, though it's recommended to use a dedicated extractor for each website.

 ### Command-line
 For more detailed information, use:
 ```bash